anisbet/oclc3/Readme.md

 # -d delete all existing occurrences of entries being merged.
 # -f is followed by a list of options specifying how to use the flexible key.
 #    g use the local number as is (001). *TCN*
 # -r reorder record according to format.
+Don't reorder.
+It messes with diffing results.
 # -l Use the format to determine the tags to be merged.
 If the tag is
 #      marked as non-repeatable, do not merge if the Symphony record contains
 #      the tag.
 If the tag is non-repeatable, and the Symphony record does not